 The #FeetDoTravel blog link-up!

 We are proud to host the #FollowMeFriday blog linkup.
 If you have a blog post you would like to share, feel free to click on he picture below which will take you through to our Facebook Community and drop your link there.
-The link-up is open NOW and will close 8pm UK time Sunday.
+The link-up opens 12.00am (midnight UK time) Friday and closes 12.00pm (midnight UK time) Sunday.
 We are a fun and loyal group who are more than happy to comment, share and reciprocate!
 Happy Travelling Feet Fans!